dragonflydb/dragonfly/README.md

 For dragonfly-native replication we are planning to design a distributed log format that will support order of magnitude higher speeds when replicating.

-After replication and failover feature we will continue with other Redis commands from API 3,4,5 except for cluster mode functionality.
+After replication and failover feature we will continue with other Redis commands from APIs 3,4 and 5.

 ### Initial release